Publications

 Submitted/Under Revision

-Bergey, C.*, Morris, B.*, & Yurovsky, D. (in prep).
+Bergey, C.*, Morris, B.*, & Yurovsky, D. (invited revision).
 Children hear more about what is atypical than what is typical.

 Morris, B., Yurovsky, D., & Shaw, S. (invited revision).
 “Um…” Thinking out loud: Children infer the social meaning of speech disfluencies.